silvio-kempf/mesh-chat/README.md

 - **Load Balancing**: Intelligent message routing to reduce congestion
 - **Fault Tolerance**: Automatic rerouting around failed nodes

-## Contributing

-1. Fork and clone the repository
-2. Run tests: `python -m pytest tests/`
-3. Implement features following the existing patterns
-4. Add tests and documentation
-5. Submit a pull request
+---

-## License
+## 📄 License

-MIT License - See LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.